WennieL/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 t returns the length of a string. <br> Prototype: int _strlen(char *s); <br> FYI: The standard library provides a si milar function: strlen.
 Run man strlen to learn more. <br>
  <br> 4.
 I can only go one way.
 I've not got a reverse gear <br> Write a function that prints a string, in reverse, followed by a new line. <br> Prototype: void print_rev(char *s); <br>
+ <br> 5.
+A good engineer thinks in reverse and asks himself about the stylistic consequences of the components and systems he proposes <br>Write a function that reverses a string. <br> Prototype: void rev_string(char *s); <br>